Impact Clusters - IC

 If you do not have an impact cluster, contact us first for advice on how to proceed.
 And then follow the procedure for existing clusters.

 Sometimes, forming a new cluster may take longer than expected.
-If this means you cannot submit a subsidy application on time, you may be able to submit your complete application in 2024.
+If this means you cannot submit a subsidy application on time, you may be able to submit your complete application during a new application round.
 Discuss this possibility with our advisor.

 How to apply